Retour vers le haut

 Point blue

-Helicobacter pylori is a pathogenic bacteria with a helical form.
+Helicobacter pylori is a pathogenic bacterium that is characterised by its spiral form.
 The bacteria colonises the stomach and survives in the hostile acidic environment.
-It causes an inflammation called gastritis.
-Helicobacter pylori infection is common and affects approximately 4.4 billion individuals worldwide.
-The bacteria is mainly transmitted orally, generally between parents and children or between siblings.
-It is mainly transmitted during childhood and persists throughout a person’s life if it is not detected and treated.
+The condition is characterised by an inflammation of the stomach, known as gastritis.
+Helicobacter pylori infection is a prevalent condition, affecting approximately 4.4 billion individuals worldwide.
+The bacterium is primarily transmitted through the oral route, typically occurring between parents and children or between siblings.
+The condition is primarily transmitted during childhood and persists throughout a person's life if left undetected and untreated.

 Comprendre